siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

 flexible input format.
 Accordingly, the **SiestaBaseWorkChain** has been designed to be able to run the most general SIESTA calculation, with support for most of the available options (limited only by corresponding support in the parser plugin).
+The option specifications of the **SiestaBaseWorkChain** follow the conventions already presented in the :ref:`Siesta plugin <siesta-plugin-inputs>`.
+Therefore, for instance, the addition of the input keyword `bandskpoints` triggers the calculation of the band structure of a system, while it is sufficient to add the SIESTA MD keywords to the `parameters` input in order to perforem the relaxation of a structure.
-In addition, the workchain is able to restart a calculation in case of failure (lack of electronic-structure or geometry relaxation convergence, termination due to walltime restrictions, etc).
+In addition to the Siesta plugin, however, the workchain is able to automatically restart a calculation in case of failure (lack of electronic-structure or geometry relaxation convergence, termination due to walltime restrictions, etc).
+Therefore, the **SiestaBaseWorkChain** is the suggested tool to run Siesta calculations in the AiiDA framework.
+In fact, it retains the same level of flexibility of the most general Siesta calculation, but it adds robusness thanks to its ability to automatically respond to erros.
+Examples on the use of the **SiestaBaseWorkChain** are presented in the folder /aiida_siesta/examples/workflows.

 Supported Siesta versions